Faculty & Staff

 BA, University of Central Florida

-Prior to joining UMass Boston, Professor Dugan taught at the Wake Forest University School of Medicine (public health sciences), the University of Massachusetts Medical School (geriatric medicine), and was a senior research scientist at the New England Research Institutes.
-Graduate courses taught include: Psychology of Aging, Health and Physical Aspects of Aging, Ethnic and Racial Diversity in Aging Societies, and Scientific Writing.
-Undergraduate courses include: Action Research, Legislative Processes, Health and Physical Aspects of aging.
-She is a fellow of the Gerontological Society of America.
+Prior to joining UMass Boston, Elizabeth Dugan taught public health sciences at the Wake Forest University School of Medicine, geriatric medicine at the University of Massachusetts Medical School, and was a senior research scientist at the New England Research Institutes.
+She is a fellow of the Gerontological Society of America, in the Behavioral and Social Sciences Section.